debi2023-group12/Biased-Imbalanced-Dynamic-Tabular-Datasets-for-Fraud-Detection/README.md

 6. Evaluate the model's performance on test data using metrics like accuracy, precision, recall, F1-score, and ROC curve.
 7. Optionally, tune hyperparameters for better model performance.

+Note: Examples of using the package are available in the notebooks (Step1.ipynb, Step2_3.ipynb, and Step2_3_4.ipynb)

 ## 4. Code Overview

 The code is organized into different methods and classes, each serving a specific purpose in the fraud detection pipeline.
 Here's an overview of the main components: